jscottbranson/xrpl-validation-tracker/README.md

 Query the number of entries in the validation_stream table:
 `sqlite3 validations.sqlite3 'select Count(*) FROM validation_stream;'`

+Query the number of dUNL validators:
+`sqlite3 validations.sqlite3 'SELECT Count(*) FROM master_keys WHERE dunl IS 1;'`

 Given that sqlite3 is not ideal for production, there is a need for additional scripts that interface with more robust databases.

 ## To Do Items